Novichok: Poisoning of Sergei and Yulia Skripal

 In February 2019, the Bellingcat website published precise allegations that identified GRU Major Denis Vyacheslavovich Sergeev as a man who travelled in March 2018 to London under the false identity of Sergei Fedotov.
-It is claimed with detailed photograph evidence, and phone, travel, passport, and motoring database records that GRU Colonels Alexander Mishkin and Anatoly Chepiga assumed the identities of Petrov and Boshirov, placed the poison on Skripal's doorknob.
-On 28 June 2019 it was reported that Sergeyev received instructions from his GRU superior by cell phone on more than ten occasions during his UK visits.
+It is claimed with detailed photograph evidence, and phone, travel, passport, and motoring database records that GRU Colonels Alexander Mishkin and Anatoly Chepiga assumed the identities of Petrov and Boshirov, and placed the poison on Skripal's doorknob.
+On 28 June 2019, it was reported that Sergeyev received instructions from his GRU superior by cell phone on more than ten occasions during his UK visits.

 Poisoning of Charlie Rowley and Dawn Sturgess

 On 30 June 2018, Charlie Rowley and Dawn Sturgess were found unconscious at a house in Amesbury, Wiltshire, about eight miles from the Salisbury poisoning site.
 On 4 July 2018, police said that the pair had been poisoned with the same nerve agent as ex-Russian spy Sergei Skripal.

 On 8 July 2018, Sturgess died as a result of the poisoning.
 Rowley regained consciousness and began recovering in hospital.
 He told his brother Matthew the nerve agent had been in a small perfume or aftershave bottle, which they had found in a park about nine days before spraying themselves with it.
 The police later closed and fingertip-searched Queen Elizabeth Gardens in Salisbury.